dlce-eva/dlce-eva/doc/text-and-encodings.md

 Unfortunately, there is no simple catch-all solutions for this, as there is no unified way to normalize text across different writing systems.

-### Combining Diacritics vs. Characters with Accents on Them
+### Combining diacritics vs. characters with accents on them

 *Problem:*